estenssoros/DSI_capstone/landman/data/READme.md

-# Repository for .csv files
+# Riepository for .csv files
 ```
  .csv is part of .gitignore at the time of this update, the following files are located in this directory:
 ```